cs7641-team4/cs7641project/README.md

 ### **D. Balancing the dataset**
 Because our dataset is imbalanced, especially among the positive classes, we experimented with SMOTE as a method to fix this imbalance.
 In summary, SMOTE oversamples classes that are in the minority by taking samples from that class and consider their k nearest neighbors in the feature space.
 Synthetic data points are then created by randomly taking a vector between one of those k neighbors and the current data point, multiplying it by a factor between 0 and 1, and adding it to the original data point.
 We executed sklearn’s SMOTE implementation on the dataset and re-ran the MC-PO task for further analysis.
 After rebalancing, every positive class (1-10) contains 132 samples

+## **Unsupervised Learning**
+### *A. Task Introduction*
+Similar to the task introduced in the supervised case, in the scope of unsupervised learning we assume no knowledge about the labels of our corpus.
+Given a sufficiently representative language model and semantic space, it becomes feasible to try various techniques of clustering, distance thresholding, and other methods to attempt BC, BC-PO, and MC-F. In the scope of real world applications, we see unsupervised as a much more realistic approach as it assumes little to no information apriori.

+### Unsupervised Learning models

+#### Classification in Semantic Space
+Given that each document can be represented as some n-dimensional vector, it becomes reasonable for us to consider similarities and distances as measaurements for class membership.
+Consider the MC-PO example, where we have 10 class labels whose papers are distributed in the semantic space.
+Assume that we could approximate an ideal vector for representing this class, obtained in practice through domain expert descriptions or even as we show with simply the titles of the labels themselves.
+Using these label vectors, we minimize the inverse cosine similarity or the euclidian distance to assign a class to each of the unlabelled data points.

+#### *LDA*
+LDA (Latent Dirichlet Allocation) is an unsupervised learning method that is based on treating each document as a mixture of topics and each topic as a mixture of words.
+At a high level the method updates the probability of a word being assigned to a topic and a document being assigned to a topic.
+Two required hyperparameters for this model are alpha which specifies the level of topic mixtures that should be present in a documents' classification, and beta which represents the amount of words that should be used in a topic.
+The number of topics also needs to be specified before running the model.
+This model is implemented over the text abstracts to see if topics are distinguishable.
+Since it is known that there are 11 labels, LDA can be tested to see if it can separate out the document into 11 classes.
+This method can validate how distinguishable 11 classes are.
+LDA can also be used for dimensionality reduction.
+Since each abstract is assigned a probability of belonging to each class, the distribution over the number of classes can represent an engineered feature of the abstract.
+The dimensionality of this feature is the number of topics chosen.

+#### *K-means*
+The K-means algorithm uses Euclidean distance to measure the closeness between data points and pre-defined number of clusters.
+Similar to LDA's use case above, this model is useful in the analysis since the number of clusters can be chosen to represent the expected number of clusters in the dataset.
+Given that word vectors are used as the input data, K-means' centroid output could be used to represent centered word vectors for each cluster.
+These centered word vectors could be useful in mapping pre-defined topic summary word vectors to the closest center word vector from K-means.
+This process can lead to a semi-supervised approach to automatic labeling of K-means' cluster output.

+#### *Gaussian Mixture Model*
+To further test the separability of the training samples, Gaussian Mixture Models can be used to determine if different shaped decision boundaries are more appropriate for separating the dataset.
+Since K-means is Euclidean distance based, its decision boundaries will be spherical.
+However, Gaussian Mixture Models will have decision boundaries representing the shape of the respective distribution leading to different ellipse shaped decision boundaries.
+Sillhouette scores will be used to compare K-means and Gaussian Mixture Models to see which one performs best.

 ## **Results**
 ### **Unsupervised Learning**